LiquidIce95/Quant_Data_Platform/README.md

 **What are potential problems of this data ?**

 Getting the right timing to fetch the report will be challenging even though there is an email alert, its not clear of how fast these alerts are.
+Even with a completely deterministic schedule adding to this comes the fact that the specific release times may vary and we need to consider holidays.

 **Why are we picking this data ?**